Kulbhushan Jadhav Photograph:( ANI )

-India did try to file a petition on 18th July via its Pakistani lawyer under the ordinance but in absence of power of attorney and supporting legal documents, this could not be done.
-The ordinance had a time period of 60 days with 20th July being the last date to file the petition.
+Last year India did try to file a petition under the ordinance but in absence of power of attorney and supporting legal documents, it could not be done.